BuildACell/liposome-kit/protocol-list.md

-The Encapsulation of Cell-free Transcription and Translation Machinery in Vesicles for the Construction of Cellular Mimics | A simple method for the preparation of vesicles , the encapsulation of transcription and translation machinery, and monitoring of protein production. https://www.jove.com/video/51304/the-encapsulation-cell-free-transcription-translation-machinery
-##Sunami et al., Synthesis of Functional Proteins Within Liposomes.
+The Encapsulation of Cell-free Transcription and Translation Machinery in Vesicles for the Construction of Cellular Mimics | A simple method for the preparation of vesicles , the encapsulation of transcription and translation machinery, and monitoring of protein production. https://www.jove.com/video/51304/the-encapsulation-cell-free-transcription-translation-machinery The video protocol is based on Sunami et al., Synthesis of Functional Proteins Within Liposomes.
 Methods Mol.
 Biol.
 (2010).
-Original paper on which is based the video protocol above.